Thermal Performance Assessment

-Using BERsPro software heating and cooling energy levels are assessed with the ulimate goal of making a home stay naturally cool in summer and warm in winter.
-The software simulates the climate zone and orientation of the dwelling over one year of weather conditions.
+Using the assessing software heating and cooling energy levels are assessed with the ulimate goal of making a home stay naturally cool in summer and warm in winter.

 The plans are scanned into the program and a model of the dwelling is built up on the scaled floor plan drawing set.

 To conduct a thermal performance assessment requires specific information to be supplied from the drawing sets of the plans.
 These include:

 - Site plan.
 These should include details of adjacent buildings.

 - Floor plan with measurements and including floor coverings.

 - Elevation drawings.

 - Lighting plan including details on the use of recessed luminaires.

 - Location and type (operable or not) of exhaust fans.